 The primary measuring system used in this study was the Yale-Brown Obsessive-Compulsive Scale (Y-BOCS), the gold standard measure of OCD symptom severity.
 It found that 38.1% of patients in the active group achieved a full response reduction in symptom severity, compared to just 11.1% in the sham group.
 Additionally, 54.8% of patients in the active group achieved a partial response of reduction in symptom severity, versus just 26.7% in the sham group.

-Based on recorded data of over 200 patients, Deep TMS has been shown to have an even greater effect in a real-life clinical practice setting. >70% of patients reached first response and >60% attained sustained response after an average of 18-19 Deep TMS sessions or 28-30 days.
+Based on a post-marketing study of over 200 patients published in the Journal of Psychiatric Research, Deep TMS has been shown to have an even greater effect in a real-life clinical practice setting.
+Nearly 60% of patients achieved response, defined as >30% YBOCS reduction from endpoint to baseline, after 29 sessions. >70% of patients reached first response after an average of 18.5 Deep TMS sessions or 31.6 days. >50% of patients achieved a sustained response (one-month meeting response criteria) after an average of 20 sessions or 32.1 days.

 BrainsWay’s Deep TMS technology includes a patented H-Coil, held inside a cushioned helmet that is fitted onto the patient’s head.
 Once activated, the H-Coil sends a magnetic pulse that acts to regulate the brain’s neural activity.